joel-beck/readnext/README.md

 ### Hybrid Recommender

-The hybrid recommender combines the citation recommender and the language recommender in a *cascade* fashion.
-Both component orders are considered, and evaluation scores are computed to determine the best component order and if the cascade approach improves performance.
+The hybrid recommender combines the Citation Recommender and the Language Recommender in a *cascade* fashion, i.e. one is used to generate a candidate list which is then re-ranked by the second recommender.
+Both component orders as well as the two candidate lists are evaluated to determine the best component order as well as to investigate if the hybrid approach improves performance over single component recommenders in the first place.

 ### Evaluation
+TODO: add more details
 **Mean Average Precision (MAP)** is used as the evaluation metric, as it considers the order of recommendations, includes all items on the list, and works with binary labels.
-The MAP averages Average Precision (AP) scores across the entire corpus, enabling comparison between different recommender systems.
+The MAP averages Average Precision (AP) scores over all training documents, enabling comparison between different recommender systems.

 ## Usage